 Community Self Advocacy

-Self-advocacy is not only for individuals, but also for communities.
-Catulpa envisions a future where the people we serve are recognized and valued as contributing members of their community and are fully integrated into the activities of their communities.
+Self-advocacy is not only for individuals but also for communities.
+Catulpa envisions a future where the people we serve are recognized and valued as contributing members of their community and fully integrated into their community’s activities.

-We know this is a vision shared by the many children, youth, adults and families with developmental or mental disabilities.
-As individuals, agencies and governments, we must work together to face the growing need for inclusive supports and services within our communities.
+We know this is a vision shared by many children, youth, adults, and families with developmental or mental disabilities.
+As individuals, agencies, and governments, we must work together to face the growing need for inclusive supports and services within our communities.

 There are several different ways you can choose to raise awareness about your issue.
 Some of them are: